Kitware/candela/docs/components/linechart.rst

     The data table.

 x (String)
-    The x axis field.
-Must contain numeric data.
+    The field containing x-coordinates for the lines.
+The field must contain date or numeric data.
 See :ref:`axis scales`.

-y (String)
+y (Array of String)
-    The y axis field.
-Must contain numeric data.
+    The fields containing y-coordinates for the lines.
+The fields must contain date or numeric data.
 See :ref:`axis scales`.

-size (String)
-    The field used to size the points.

-shape (String)
-    The field used to determine the shape of each point.

-color (String)
-    The field used to color the points.
-See :ref:`color scales`.

 hover (Array of String)
     The fields to display on hover.